grnet/synnefo/snf-docs/cyclades-admin-guide.rst

         * the synnefo Ganeti hook, ``ganeti/snf-ganeti-hook.py``.
     * on every :ref:`GANETI-NODE <GANETI_NODE>`:
         * a deployment-specific KVM ifup script
-        * properly configured :ref:`NFDHCPD <asterias-nfdhcpd-setup>`
+        * properly configured :ref:`NFDHCPD <cyclades-nfdhcpd-setup>`

 .. _WEBAPP_NODE:

 Installation
 ------------

-Installation of asterias is a two step process:
+Installation of cyclades is a two step process:

-1. install the external services (prerequisites) on which asterias depends
+1. install the external services (prerequisites) on which cyclades depends
-2. install the synnefo software components associated with asterias
+2. install the synnefo software components associated with cyclades

 Prerequisites
 *************
-.. _asterias-install-ganeti:
+.. _cyclades-install-ganeti:

 Ganeti installation
 ```````````````````